pindaroso/zksnark-verifier-standard/eip-zkSNARK-verifier.md

 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

 ### Taxonomy

+⚠️ TODO: Add a specific reference to libsnark here, explaining the choice of variable names.

+:warning: TODO: Explain how _C_ may not necessarilly be a satisfiable arithmetic circuit of logical statements.
+As current, this is a limitation to certain kinds of SNARKS.
+Whereas the source references also mention polynomials, and other applications.

 _C_ — A satisfiable arithmetic circuit abstraction of logical statements.